 3. Sweep Remote Controls & Electronics

 Gather all remotes into a small basket.
-Bonus points: label them if you have multiple devices.
+If you have different devices, name them.

 4. Empty the Junk Drawer

 You know the one.
-Set your timer and toss anything broken, expired, or “mystery” items you can’t identify.
+Set a timer and discard anything broken, expired or “mystery” items you cannot identify.
 Use small organizers to keep the good stuff in order.

 Put away appliances you don’t use daily.
 Wipe down surfaces for that “magazine spread” look.